Traffic signs by country: Iran

 Road signs in Iran mainly follow the Vienna Convention.
-Signs are in Persian and English.
+Text is written in Persian and English.

+Iraq

+Road signs in Iraq are regulated in Chapter 11 of the Highway Geometric Design Code.
+They are written in Arabic and English.

 Israel

 Road signs in Israel mainly follow the Vienna Convention, but have some variants.
+Many signs are trilingual, with text written in Hebrew, Arabic and English.

 Japan

 Road signs in Japan are either controlled by local police authorities under Road Traffic Law (道路交通法, Dōro Kōtsūhō) or by other road-controlling entities including Ministry of Land, Infrastructure, Transport and Tourism, local municipalities, NEXCO (companies controlling expressways), under Road Law (道路法, Dōrohō).
 Most of the design of the road signs in Japan are similar to the signs on the Vienna Convention, except for some significant variances, such as stop sign with a red downward triangle.
-The main signs are categorized into four meaning types: